Basic concepts for the Power BI service consumers

 can display visualizations from many different reports

 These collections of dashboards and reports organize related content together into a single package.
 Power BI designers build them and share them with individuals, groups, an entire organization, or the public.
-As a consumer, you can be confident that you and your colleagues are working with the same data; a single trusted version of the truth.
+As a consumer, you can be confident you and your colleagues are working with the same data; a single trusted version of the truth.

 This app has three related dashboards and three related reports that make up a single app.

 In Power BI on your mobile device, you can only install apps from a direct link, and not from AppSource.
 If the app designer installs the app automatically, you'll see it in your list of apps.

-I hope this article gave you an understanding of the building blocks that make up Power BI service for consumers.
+I hope this article gave you an understanding of the building blocks that make up the Power BI service for consumers.

 Review and bookmark the Glossary

 Take a tour of the Power BI service

 Watch a video in which Will reviews the basic concepts and gives a tour of the Power BI service.